nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 In developing BridalBuddy, we've identified areas that can benefit from enhancement.
 We believe in transparency and keeping our users informed, so we want to acknowledge these feature limitations.

+### Support for managing multiple weddings

+**Feature Flaw in Current Implementation**
+Currently, BridalBuddy is designed to manage only a single wedding at a time.
+This limits its functionality for users who may be planning multiple weddings simultaneously or managing various events, such as wedding planners working with several clients.
+Without support for multiple weddings, users may face challenges in organizing and accessing information for each event separately.

+**Proposed Enhancement**
+Introduce functionality to manage multiple weddings within the application.
+This would include separate profiles or dashboards for each wedding, with individual guest and vendor lists.
+Users could easily switch between weddings, ensuring all information remains organized and accessible.
+This enhancement would broaden BridalBuddy's usability for professional planners or users involved in multiple wedding events.

 ### Enhance name to accept special characters

 **Feature Flaw in Current Implementation**

-Currently, names do not accept `.` and `/` and other special characters which might appear in a person's legal name.
+Currently, names do not accept `.` and `/` and other special characters that might appear in a person's legal name.

 **Proposed Enhancement**

-We should remove strict alphanumeric checks for names to support special characters.
+We should remove strict alphanumeric checks for names to support special characters, allowing for more accurate entries.

 ### Make Guest/Vendor phone, email and address fields optional